Fostering community health through urban tree planting and advocacy in greater Fort Wayne.

-Located in Indiana's northeast corner, Allen County is home to 380,000 residents.
+Located in Indiana's northeast corner, Allen County is home to 400,000 residents.
 About 70% of the population resides within Fort Wayne, the second largest city in the state.

 As one of the fastest growing metro areas in the region, this area has experienced substantial growth and investment in recent years.
 While this development creates economic expansion and opportunity, it can also come at the expense of green infrastructure.
-Combined with occasional disease infestations (most recently the Emerald Ash Borer), Fort Wayne experienced a canopy loss of 6% over the past 10 years.
+Combined with occasional disease infestations (most recently the Emerald Ash Borer), Fort Wayne experienced a canopy loss of 20% over the past 15 years.
+Now is the time to invest in our canopy.

 Famed landscape designer and planner George Kessler, who developed the Fort Wayne Park and Boulevard System, put forth a vision of placing 'the city within a park,' rather than the more common 'park within the city' approach.
 The intent was to allow every resident's walk around the block to be like a walk in the park.
 Over a century ago, Kessler understood how the proximity to green space and urban forests positively influenced quality of life for people.